Selim is our Mastro Pinsa and Pizza Chef.

 We’d like to tell you about all this.
 Show you all this.
 Let you experience all this.
 In person, welcoming you with our “ciao, come stai?” and then start to cook together.

-An overview of flours mixes, water, yeast and leaving, double cooking that make Pinsa so special.
+3rd edition - an overview of flours mixes, water, yeast and leaving, double cooking that make Pinsa so special.

 BBUONA LIVE KITCHEN